Emdien/Emdien/README.md

 - :mag: I'm mostly interested on working at "backend" related stuff, but I also enjoy some frontend.
 Particularly got some experience with web development and REST APIs

-- :test_tube: Currently learning React as a frontend library for web development and a little bit of Flask.
+- :test_tube: Learning React for frontend web development, while learning a bit of Flask to manage backend

-- :pencil2: It's important to note that most if not all of my current public repositories are simply toys that were made for different courses of the CS degree.
-Most of them are in a state where I can show them withouth being ashamed, but they will most likely have some glaring issues as they were made as I was learning.
-Most likely doesn't represent my current level or knowledge!
+- :pencil2: A lot of my repos were done during my CS degree or are mostly toys, so they will most definetly have plenty of issues especially if they are old repos.
 __________________
-At the moment I'm working on the final project for my degree, which in my case is making a CI module using GitHub Actions to automatize the calculation and evaluation of metrics of ontologies in repositories using the OQuaRE framework.
-Also working on a chat application for a course I signed up this year, aswell as slowly making my own devblog with purely my own skills (frozen atm).
+Finished my final proyect, which is publicly available.
+It consists on a CI module for ontology quality evaluation, using OQuaRE framework :).